MDLC01/board-n-pieces/src/lib.typ

 #let board(
   /// The position to display.
   position,

   /// A list of squares to highlight.
   ///
+  /// Can be specified as a list of strings containing the square names, or as a
-  /// Can also be a string containing multiple whitespace-separated squares.
+  /// single string containing multiple whitespace-separated squares.
+For
+  /// example, `("d4", "e4", "d5", "e5")` is equivalent to `"d4 e4 d5 e5"`.
   highlighted-squares: (),
   /// A list of arrows to draw.
   ///